 - You'll almost always need to get IRS approval to change an existing depreciation schedule.
-To do this, file IRS Form 3115, Application for Change in Accounting Method.
+To do this, file Internal Revenue Service (IRS) Form 3115 Change in Accounting Method.

 What Are Variable Costs?

 Variable costs are directly related to sales volume.
 As sales go up, so do variable costs.
 As sales go down, variable costs go down.
-Variable costs are costs of labor or materials that change with sales.
+Variable costs are the costs of labor or raw materials because these items change with sales.
 One way for a company to save money is to reduce its variable costs.

-One way to reduce variable costs is by finding a lower-cost supplier for your company's product.
-Other examples of variable costs are most labor costs, sales commissions, delivery charges, shipping charges, salaries, and wages.
+Other examples of variable costs are delivery charges, shipping charges, salaries, and wages.
 Performance bonuses to employees are also considered variable costs.
-In many instances -- not always -- reducing variable costs are a little easier to manage without major disruptions than changing fixed costs.
+In many instances, reducing variable costs are easier to manage without major disruptions than changing fixed costs.

 Costs, Sales Volume, and Profit